-Potentially one of the most contentious issues in divorce is custody of the children.
-Michigan divorce and custody courts strive to encourage a close relationship between both parents and the child(ren).
+Potentially one of the most contentious issues in a Michigan divorce is custody of the children.
+Michigan divorce and custody courts strive to encourage a close relationship between both parents and the children.
 If the parties can agree on a custodial arrangement, the court, under most circumstances, will adopt the agreement.
-In Michigan, there are two types of custody that must be addressed, legal custody and physical custody.
+If you cannot agree, the Court will make a decision based on the Michigan child custody act.

 - Legal custody gives a parent (sole) or both parents (joint legal custody) the right to make legal decisions for the child regarding education, health care, religion, and his or her general welfare.
 Most custody orders provide for joint legal custody which means, the parents share decision-making authority as to the important decisions affecting the welfare of the child.
 If the parents cannot agree the court will intervene.

 - Physical custody defines where the child lives on a day-to-day basis.
 In the typical case, one parent is granted sole physical custody; that is, the child(ren) live with one parent.
 However, both parents can be granted joint physical custody and share (close to equally) the time with the child(ren).

 “Custody” identifies the parent charged with “control” over the day to day decisions regarding raising a child.

 “Parenting time” describes the frequency a parent spends with a child.

 While Custody and Parenting time are similar, the law is different.
 It is rare, but not impossible for a parent to be awarded sole physical custody while the other parent spends the majority of time with the kids.